dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Grain-LifeCycle.md

 Your grains can be persistent and store their state in storage or have no state which is stored in storage.
-In case of the later, all activations are created equal and there is no difference between them.
+In case of the later, all activations are created equal and there is no difference between them but in case of the former each activation reads the state from storage so the `State` contains latest stored state.
 For grains which store their state and derive from `Grain<T>` there is a point which you should consider.

 > `ReadStateAsync` is called before calling `OnActivateAsync` and if it fails then the grain will not be activated.